scottaohara/accessibility_interview_questions/README.md

 - What are some of the tools available to test the accessibility of a website or web application?
 - Describe an instance where an automated test would not flag a blatant accessibility error?
 - When should you recommend <abbr>ARIA</abbr> roles or attributes to solve an accessibility issue?
-- Describe your process for determining if an accessibility bug is due to a developer, browser, or assistive technology error?
+- Describe your process for figuring out if an accessibility bug is due to a developer, browser, or assistive technology error?
 - Describe how a single page web app should manage focus when a person loads a new screen.
 - When is it OK to use table elements?
 - What other states can be set to a selector besides `:hover`?